Hofer-Julian/modflow-debug-gui/README.md

+# BMI Debug GUI

-# How to develop on the BMI-Debug-GUI
+## How to develop on the BMI-Debug-GUI

 1. Install Anaconda or Miniconda
 2. Open a shell where you have access to `conda` (e.g. via Anaconda Navigator -> Environments -> Triangle -> Open Terminal)